Koushik-Ramesh/ansible/README.md

 # Role Dependencies:
     Ansible terms, a dependency is any role that needs to have run before the current role runs

-# What is handler and why it is used?
+# What is lazy and (&&) and lazy OR (||) ?
+During two statements,
+(i) lazy AND (&&) will execute both the statements if both are true, or it executes whichever statements are true (ii) Lazy OR (||) will execute the first statement if first is true or it will execute second statement only when first is false